US$ 1950pp

 Getting to the Lobuche Peak climbing region

-Accommodations during the Lobuche Peak climbing
+Accommodations During the Lobuche Peak Climbing

-You will be spending 12 nights in the trek region - Phakding, Namche Bazaar (3N), Tengboche, Dingboche (2N), Thukla (3N), Lobuche High Camp, and Lukla.
-All rooms are twin sharing basis and have attached bathrooms at most places.
-You will need at least three nights of hotels in Kathmandu - two before the trip and another after the trek - but this Lobuche peak package does not include these accommodations.
-Kathmandu has a wide range of hotels for all budgets and interests, and we do not want to restrict your choices.
+You will need at least three nights of hotel accommodation in Kathmandu — two before the trip and one after the trek — but this Lobuche Peak package does not include those stays.
+Kathmandu has a wide range of hotels catering to different budgets and preferences, and we want you to have the freedom to choose where you stay.

 You can enjoy hot showers and use Wi-Fi at tea houses/lodges, but you need to pay the service charge.